Bruce Wayne (1989 film series character): Early life

 As a child, Wayne went to see the musical film Footlight Frenzy with his parents, Thomas and Martha, at the Monarch Theatre.
-As the Waynes walked down an alley, Thomas and Martha were shot and killed by mugger.
+As the Waynes walked down an alley, Thomas and Martha were shot and killed by a mugger.
 The mugger prepared to kill Bruce, as well, asking the boy, "Have you ever danced with the devil in the pale moonlight?"; the mugger's accomplice entreats him to run from the police, however, so he spares Bruce's life.
 After this, he was raised by Alfred Pennyworth (Michael Gough), the family butler.

 Becoming Batman

 After decades of training, Wayne, who inherited his parents' wealth after their deaths, had his company Wayne Enterprises purchase equipment and built an advanced combat suit and the Batcave, a secret sophisticated lair under Wayne Manor, and began fighting crime in Gotham City as Batman (Keaton), who quickly becomes an urban legend that strikes fear in the hearts of Gotham's criminal element, especially after the death of gangster Johnny Gobbs, whose body was found drained of blood following an altercation with the vigilante.
 Publicly, Wayne poses as an eccentric playboy, throwing lavish fundraisers for the city and collecting rare art from around the world.

 Wayne hosts a fundraiser at Wayne Manor to help fund Gotham City's 200th Anniversary Parade, where he meets photographer Vicki Vale (Kim Basinger).
 Wayne and Vicki soon fall in love.
 Wayne finds in reviewing the Manor's surveillance cameras that Commissioner James Gordon (Pat Hingle), who left the party unexpectedly, has been summoned to Axis Chemicals to stop a break-in by Jack Napier (Jack Nicholson), crime lord Carl Grissom's (Jack Palance) right-hand man.
 As Batman, he fights Napier and his men, and during the fight, Napier falls into a vat of chemicals, transforming him into the insane, disfigured criminal mastermind the Joker.